Earn your MA diploma in as little as 9 months

 Frequently Asked Questions

 While some employers will hire untrained applicants, many prefer to employ Medical Assistants with formal training.
 Provo College offers an accelerated Medical Assisting program that can prepare students for MA certification in under a year’s time.
+In addition, we now offer online training for the safety of students and staff.

 What is a Medical Assistant?